 To maintain soil fertility, you either need to recycle nutrients or you need to replace nutrients taken away in vegetables and crops.
-Heavy cropping plots (eg vegetables) and container plants will take NPK nutrients from the soil and SF60.
-Once fully depleted, you will have to replenish ie add NPKs nutrients back to the soil.
+Heavy cropping plots (e.g. vegetables) will deplete NPK nutrients from the soil and SF60.
+Once fully depleted, you will have to replenish i.e. add nutrients back to the soil or container mix.